Pirates fall short in district title game against No. 1 Helias

 Although the Pirates had plenty of opportunities to take the lead, it goes back to the Crusaders being able to score from the arc.
 Helias made four of its seven threes in the second quarter alone, and then held off a fourth quarter rally by Boonville for a 70-63 victory.

 The Pirates finished the season at 20-6 overall.
 As for Helias, they will move on to the sectional round of the state playoffs on Tuesday, March 10 at Missouri S&T in Rolla.
-The Crusaders, 21-6, will play the winner of Rolla (11-6) or Salem (13-13).
+The Crusaders, 20-6, will play Rolla (12-16).

 Anderson said his team just couldn’t get over the hump in the second half.